All posts

 library(sangeranalyseR)

-# one call: load every .ab1 file, quality-trim, assemble contigs, and align them
+# one call: group reads, trim them, assemble contigs, and align the contigs

 aln <- SangerAlignment(inputSource = "ABIF",